Origin of a shallow electron pocket: $\beta$-band in Co$_{1/3}$TaS$_2$ studied by angle-resolved photoemission spectroscopy: Experiment and Methods

 \section{Experiment and Methods}

-Single crystals of Co$_{1/3}$TaS$_2$ were grown by chemical vapor transport method using iodine as the transport agent \cite{Friend1977}.
-The grown single crystals were characterized by electrical resistivity measurement, X-ray diffraction, energy dispersive X-ray spectroscopy (EDX) and magnetic susceptibility.
-The EDX analysis indicated 32\% intercalation.
-To achieve this level of intercalation, it was important to put $\sim$ 15\% more Co than stoichiometric composition would indicate.
-Further in text this sample is refered to as Co$_{1/3}$TaS$_2$.
-Magnetic susceptibility revealed antiferromagnetic transition temperature at $T_\mathrm{N}$ = 37 K. $T_\mathrm{N2}$ was not observed in our crystal.
-The sample does show zero field magnetization below $T_\mathrm{N}$ (see Supplemental material) similarly as the double transition samples do below $T_\mathrm{N2}$ \cite{Park2022, Park2023, Takagi2023}, although the values in our crystals are order of magnitude lower, and anomalous Hall effect is absent.
-Indeed, contrary to our EDX results, magnetic and transport properties (see Supplemental material) point to slight over doping according to Park \textit{et~al.} ~\cite{Park2024}.
-Temperature dependent electrical resistivity shows a kink at the magnetic transition temperature.
-Residual resistivity ratio (ratio of the room temperature resistivity to resistivity at 2 K) in our crystals was around 2.2 which is slightly higher than the one reported in double transition samples \cite{Park2022} indicating high sample quality.
-Analysis of X-ray diffraction data shows that the compound crystallizes in the hexagonal space group No.~182 ($P6_{3}22$), with lattice constants $a = 5.76\ \text{\AA}$ and $c = 11.99\ \text{\AA}$.
-We have also synthesized a single crystal with 22\% Co, as indicated by EDX.
-For it the starting material contained 33\% of Co per Ta.
-The electrical resistivity exhibited a nonmetallic trend, varying only weakly with temperature.
-Magnetic susceptibility reveals ferromagnetic like transition around 25 K. The same behavior of 22\% intercalate was reported by Liu \textit{et~al.} ~\cite{Liu2022}.
+Single crystals of Co$_{1/3}$TaS$_2$ were grown by chemical vapor transport using iodine as the transport agent \cite{Friend1977}.
+The grown crystals were characterized by electrical resistivity, X-ray diffraction, energy dispersive X-ray spectroscopy (EDX), and magnetic susceptibility.
+EDX analysis indicated 32\% intercalation.
+To achieve this level, it was important to use $\sim$15\% more Co than the stoichiometric composition would suggest.
+In the following, this sample is referred to as Co$_{1/3}$TaS$_2$.
+Magnetic susceptibility revealed an antiferromagnetic transition at $T_\mathrm{N} = 37$~K. $T_\mathrm{N2}$ was not observed in our crystal.
+The sample shows zero-field magnetization below $T_\mathrm{N}$ (see Supplemental Material), similarly to double-transition samples below $T_\mathrm{N2}$ \cite{Park2022, Park2023, Takagi2023}, although the values in our crystals are an order of magnitude lower, and no AHE is observed.
+Interestingly, despite the EDX results, magnetic and transport measurements (see Supplemental Material) suggest slight overdoping, according to Park \textit{et~al.} \cite{Park2024}.
+Temperature-dependent electrical resistivity shows a kink at the magnetic transition temperature.
+The residual resistivity ratio (ratio of room-temperature resistivity to resistivity at 2~K) in our crystals was around 2.2, slightly higher than that reported in double-transition samples \cite{Park2022}, indicating high sample quality.
+Analysis of X-ray diffraction data shows that the compound crystallizes in the hexagonal space group No.~182 ($P6_3 22$), with lattice constants $a = 5.76$~\AA{} and $c = 11.99$~\AA{}.

+We also synthesized a single crystal with 22\% Co, as indicated by EDX.
+For this sample, the starting material contained 33\% Co per Ta.
+The electrical resistivity exhibited a nonmetallic-like trend, varying only weakly with temperature.
+Magnetic susceptibility reveals a ferromagnetic-like transition around 25~K. This behavior in the 22\% intercalated sample is consistent with previous reports \cite{Liu2022}.